Note: Information about the American Rescue Plan Act (ARPA), including rules about how the money can be used, is still coming out.

 Community Survey Process

-- May 2021: The survey will be sent to all towns, villages, cities and school districts in Green County.
+- May 2021: The survey was sent to all towns, villages, cities and school districts in Green County.
 Please respond to the survey and share with community members who live and/or work in Green county, including Green county school districts.

 - Sunday, June 20: The final day survey responses will be received.
 (The survey will close at midnight.)